KingOfTheNOPs/aad_prt_bof/README.md

 4. Profit!

 ### Injecting Cookies into Browser
 This can be done manually on a per cookie basis, or automatically via [stealer.js](https://github.com/fkasler/cuddlephish/blob/main/stealer.js) from the [Cuddlephish](https://github.com/fkasler/cuddlephish).
-The BOF will output a JSON blob ,like `{"url":"https://login.microsoftonline.com","cookies":[...],"local_storage":[])`, which you can paste into a file and automatically inject into a chromium browser using
+The BOF will output a JSON blob, in the format `{"url":"https://login.microsoftonline.com","cookies":[...],"local_storage":[])`, which you can paste into a file and automatically inject into a chromium browser using
 ```
 node .\stealer.js .\aadprt_cookies.json
 ```